Reidemeister numbers for arithmetic Borel subgroups in type A: Introduction

 A partial answer to the first question follows from work of Jabara.
-Namely, if a finitely generated linear group $\Gamma$ has an automorphism $\phee$ of \emph{finite} order with $R(\phee) < \infty$, then $\Gamma$ is indeed virtually soluble; see \cite[Theorem~C]{Jabara}.
-Our contribution to the theory is the following result, answering the other two questions in the negative --- although barely, since~$\Ri$ actually \emph{is} achieved in higher solubility classes, in analogy to known cases of nilpotent groups~\cite{DacibergWongCrelle,Romankov,KarelDacibergNil,TimurUniTri}.
+Namely, if a finitely generated linear group $\Gamma$ has an automorphism $\phee$ of finite order with $R(\phee) < \infty$, then $\Gamma$ is virtually soluble; see \cite[Theorem~C]{Jabara}.